 My research relies on the integration of two primary tools: (1) sclerochronology, the study of concentric growth layers in calcified animal tissues (e.g., turtle bone, marine mammal teeth), and (2) ecogeochemistry, the use of stable isotopes and trace elements to infer past diet and habitat use of consumers.
 Together these techniques can provide invaluable insight into the ecology of otherwise difficult to study species and life stages.
-Much of my research focuses on the development and application of novel geochemical tools for the study of marine vertebrate ecology.
-A final aim of my research is to maximize the use of dead stranded marine organisms—both modern and historical—in ecological research.
-Information gleaned from their tissues can enable us to investigate previously intractable questions in marine ecology.
+I often apply these techniques to the study of threatened and endangered species to inform conservation and management efforts.

 Marine Top Predator Trophic Dynamics